LatPy/LatPy/README.md

 # LatPy

-This Python module, named LatPy, is a Python module that provides many lattice algorithms for experiment, implementation, or analytics.
+This python module, named LatPy, is a python module that provides many lattice algorithms for experiment, implementation, or analytics.
 For example, lattice reductions, solving lattice problems.

 ## How to Install